nicbus/rgb-sandbox/README.md

 [![demo](https://asciinema.org/a/553660.svg)](https://asciinema.org/a/553660?autoplay=1)

 ## Manual demo

+Note: this has not yet been updated to the 0.10 version.

-The manual demo shows how to issue an asset and transfer some tokens to a recipient.
+The manual demo shows how to issue an asset and transfer some to a recipient.

 At the beginning of the demo, some shell command aliases and common variables need to be set, then a series of steps are briefly described and illustrated